The purpose of this site is to function as an

 If the door to the connected room is open, and a threat is identified in the

-for entry into the next room.
-When the team leader declares the first room
+preparation for entry into the next room.
+When the team leader declares the

-clear, the team will automatically stack on the entrance to the next room.
+first room clear, the team will automatically stack on the entrance to the

-If the team is spread out in the room, crossing the doorway would not only
+next room.
+If the team is spread out in the room, crossing the doorway would

-place a soldier in the fatal funnel unnecessarily, it could also mask the
+not only place a team member in the fatal funnel unnecessarily, it could also mask the

-cover fire other team members.
+cover fire of other team members.
 Therefore it might be necessary to stack up

 on both sides of the door.